cotonne/rxjx-digits/README.md

  - display the content of the memory when the switch button is pressed
  - reset the board when the reset button is pressed

+## Where to start?

+ - If you want to do testing, the easiest way is to have an outside-in approach, starting from the LCD display and finishing with the clock, adding tests and features.
+You should not have to create a lot of tests involving Observable or Angular elements.
+Observables or Angular should be only tested to check that components are "connected" one to each other.
+You should try to test as many things as possible with simple unit tests.

+ - If you want to discover more the framework, you can start from the clock and try to make things works.
+Try to explore the Angular and RxJS frameworks to understand how everything works and if you can find a simpler or cleaner way to do it.

 ## Useful ressources

  - [RxMarbles](http://rxmarbles.com/)